LizBaze/FoodTruckProject/README.md

 # Food Truck Project

 ### Description
 This program allows the user to input information for up to five food trucks including name, genre, and a rating.

-It then shows a menu that gives the user choices of certain information they wish to display.
+Entering information for five trucks or entering 'Quit' when prompted to enter a truck name will then show a menu that gives the user choices of certain information they wish to display.

 This was completed during week two of Skill Distillery's Full-Stack Java Development Bootcamp.